lpollier/battmon/README.md

 ## Libraries

-The program needs for its operation the internal LiquidCrystal library and the following external libraries which must be imported into your Arduino IDE:
+The program needs for its operation the internal LiquidCrystal library and the following external libraries which must be imported into your Arduino IDE (1.8.+):

 | Name | Link |
 | ------ | ------ |